-Request more information about programs at Southwest Texas Junior College by clicking on the links below:
+Get more information about Southwest Texas Junior College by clicking links below:

 Southwest Texas, Junior College, located in Uvalde, Texas, was founded 1946, though interest in forming such a school dates as far back as 1926, where citizens in Uvalde and Sabinal had requested the establishment of a school to serve the large area and be located in Uvalde.
 The closure of the Army Air Force Flying School resulted in the citizenry working to maintain the property rather than see it dismantled, and by the end of the year was granted permission to establish a junior college on the site as well as purchase the property.
 Since that time the school has expanded, offering a large selection of services and programs while meeting the educational needs of three counties.
 The board of directors was given the deed to the property by Uvalde in 1958, allowing the school to make its own decisions regarding construction, management and expansion.
 Today the school flourishes while providing top quality education to its growing student body.